Pay Per Click Advertising | Evolve Digital Labs

 Max CPC vs. Actual CPC

-The final amount you’re charged for a click is the actual CPC, it’s often less than the maximum CPC.
-That is because the most advertisers pay is what’s minimally required to hold ad position, essentially paying just enough to beat the other advertisers, in the AdWords auction.
+The final amount you’re charged for a click is the actual CPC, and it’s often less than the maximum CPC.
+That is because the most that advertisers will pay is what’s minimally required to hold ad position, essentially paying just enough to beat the other advertisers, in the AdWords auction.

 You can change your max CPC bid in two ways by Ad Group or at the keyword level, for groups of keywords or individual terms.